modcomlearning/BackendAPI/README.md

             #  Check how many rows are found
             count = cursor.rowcount
-            # If rows a zero, Invalid Credentials
+            # If rows a zero, Invalid Credentials - No user Found
             if count == 0:
                 return jsonify({"message": "Login Failed"})
             else:
                 # else there is a user, return a message to say login success and all user details
                 user = cursor.fetchone()

-                # Return login success message with user details as a tuple
+                # Return login success message with user details as a dictionary
                 return jsonify({"message": "Login Success", "user": user})

-NB: Above we imported import pymysql.cursors  and used in the cursor cursor = connection.cursor(pymysql.cursors.DictCursor), this will help in returning the user details in a Key Value representation.
+NB: Above we imported import pymysql.cursors  and used in the cursor cursor = connection.cursor(pymysql.cursors.DictCursor), this will help in returning the user details in a Key Value representation or a Dictionary

 Your complete app.py now looks like below.